carian2996/carian2996.github.io/about.md

 permalink: /about/
 ---

 I'm a passionate for data and above all, everything you can find behind them.
-Currently I work as data scientist junior at [Conlana Capital](https://www.conlana.com/#/conocenos), a micro lending startup.
+Currently I work as a data scientist in a fintech startup in Mexico City.

 I studied a bachelor in Actuarial Science, during this period I was intern in the [Central Bank of Mexico](http://www.banxico.org.mx/indexEn.html) for six months working on R projects.
 Then I did a research stay in [CIMAT](http://www.cimat.mx/en) (Mathematical Research Center, Guanajuato) where I developed my thesis on [Optimal Stopping Problems](http://132.248.9.195/ptd2016/noviembre/307065209/Index.html).